nicolas95870/SatisfiRe/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of SatisfiRe is to analyse data from consumers survey
+The goal of SatisfiRe is to analyze data from consumers survey

 ## Installation